crcx/nga-c/Nga.md

 * **max_sp** holds the highest value **sp** has been assigned to
 * **max_rp** holds the highest value **rp** has been assigned to

+The statistics tracking functionality may be removed from the reference implementation in the near future.

 ````
 CELL sp, rp, ip;
 CELL data[STACK_DEPTH];